techgnosis/toilOS/readme.md

 ### Install
-Needs to happen from a running Linux host
+Needs to happen from a running Linux host.
+Installation requires the `umoci` CLI

 * fdisk the disk
-* mkfs.ext4
+* mkfs.ext4 the partition
-* mkdir
+* run install/build.sh
-* copy all the files
+* `umoci raw unpack` to partition
-* run efibootmgr to setup boot
+* run install/efi.sh to setup boot manager